twx0504/git-testing/git.md

 git switch -c <branch-name> : create and switch to the new branch

+git switch <branch-name> : switch to a branch

 git push origin HEAD:main : To push to the upstream branch (which is main / master) on the remote

 git push origin HEAD : To push to the branch of the same name on the remote

+git merge <branch-name>: merge the current branch you are located with the branch name you specified.